Chilpik Dakhma - Zoroastrian

 "Tower of Silence"

 Chilpik dakhma is one of the most easily accessible monuments in Karakalpakstan.
 It is located on the Northeast bank of the Amu Darya, about 44 km Southeast from Nukus and just 6 km downstream from the bridge at Kipchak town.
-The distinct hat-shape of Chılpıq stands out as the one prominent feature on the left West side of the road between Nukus and Urgench and you can see Chilpik already from far far away.
-This tower of silence stands in the otherwise almost completely flat desert horizon, rising almost like a skyscraper, towering over the landscape.
-It is a truly enormous monument of huge proportions especially taking into account the time when it was built.
+The distinct hat-shape form of Chılpıq stands out as the one prominent features on the west side of the road between Nukus and Urgench and you can see Chilpik Dakhma already from far far away ias it stands in the otherwise almost completely flat desert horizon, rising almost like a skyscraper, towering over the landscape.
+It is a truly enormous monument of huge proportions, especially when you take into account the time when it was built.

 Guests can climb on top of the tower to admire the desert view that carries easily also to Turkmenistan side of the border.
 The only way to the top used to be a set of stairs facing the Amu-Darya (Oxus in the past).
 Wind and rain have decimated those stairs along time ago though but at the same time carved out several new access points that can now be used to climb up.